Intradialytic parenteral nutrition

 Intradialytic parenteral nutrition (IDPN) is a nutritional support therapy (medical nutrition therapy) for people on hemodialysis who have a difficult time maintaining adequate nutrition.
 It is administered directly into the bloodstream of patients with chronic kidney disease (CKD) in an effort to decrease the associated morbidity and mortality experienced in patients with kidney failure.
 IDPN contains protein (amino acids), carbohydrates (dextrose), and fats (lipids) in an attempt to meet a patient's weekly nutritional needs.
 Solutions can be individualized for each patient based on weight, needs, medical history and enteral intake.

 History

-Prior to 1990, traditional therapies for dialysis patients, such as liberalized diet and oral supplements, led to protein and/or calorie malnutrition.
+Prior to the development of intradialytic parenteral nutrition in the late 20th century, nutritional management of patients receiving dialysis primarily relied on dietary counselling, liberalized renal diets, and oral nutritional supplements; however, protein–energy wasting (PEW) remained common among patients undergoing maintenance hemodialysis.

 Efforts to supplement nutritional intake by providing nutrients during the dialysis procedure were attempted.
-As a result, IDPN became an established therapy to replete malnourished CKD-5 dialysis patients in the early 1990s.
-Generally the patients received a set formulation containing standard amounts of dextrose, amino acids and lipids regardless of the patient's weight, dialysis time, and complicating co-morbid conditions.
+As a result, IDPN became an established therapy to threat malnourished CKD stage 5 dialysis patients in the early 1990s.
+Generally, the patients received a set formulation containing standard amounts of dextrose, amino acids and lipids regardless of the patient's weight, dialysis time, and complicating co-morbid conditions.